 This website includes many different groups such as snails, daphnia, crayfish, leeches, and oligochaetes.
 For some of the groups we go all the way down to species level.
 Other groups may only go down to the Order or Family level.
 A couple we leave at the Phylum level (the sponges and flatworms).
 Hopefully you will find it useful.

 Biomonitoring is the cataloging of which organisms live in a particular habitat and then, from knowledge of what conditions those organisms tolerate, determining the well being of that particular habitat.
 For river systems, the biomonitoring of aquatic invertebrates, such as insects, is recognized as an important tool for determining a rivers health and, with proper background data, identifying changes in that health.
 For instance, if you go to a portion of the river and the main organisms collected are leeches, bloodworms, and certain types of snails, the water quality in that area is very poor.
 If, on the other hand you collect a lot of mayfly larvae, stonefly larvae, and caddisfly larvae, these are usually indicators of very good water quality.
 If you continue this sampling over long periods of time you can document changes that indicate changes in water quality.

 Need help navigating our site?
 Click here for information on the features of this site.
 Otherwise, proceed with the buttons on the left margin or the links below.

-This web site is funded by Region VIII EPA Section 319 funds administered by the North Dakota Department of Health.
+This web site was funded by Region VIII EPA Section 319 funds administered by the North Dakota Department of Environmental Quality.